JasimAlrawie/Sulfur.js/README.md

           app.set("person","#0slot is #1slot years old")

-     // the result will be Michel i 21 years old
+     // the result will be Michel is 21 years old

 # Installation